copperdogma/matter-skull-switch/docs/led_indicator.md

 - Bright mode duty cycle: 100% brightness
 - Blink period: 500 ms (2 Hz)

-## Integration with Occupancy Detection
+## Integration with Switch Events

-The LED indicator is automatically controlled based on the occupancy state:
+The LED indicator is automatically controlled based on switch events:
-- When motion is detected, the PIR sensor callback triggers the LED to enter bright blinking mode
+* When the button is pressed, the GPIO interrupt triggers the LED to flash then optionally stay bright.
-- When motion is no longer detected, the LED returns to dim mode
+* When the button is released (or after timeout), the LED returns to dim mode.